gandoulf/enzo-resse/FOW/src/reference/classes/UFOW_DrawerComponent.md

     ---

-    To allow flexibility allow every drawer to be registered in the FOWHandler, it might slighly increase UpdateDrawerLayer parsing time
-    But it will remove every network synchronisation issues if the client team change
+    If disabled, all drawer will be registered in the FOWHandler, it might slighly increase UpdateDrawerLayer parsing time But it will remove every network synchronisation issues if the client team change